 |

-on the property of Incarnate Word University near San Pedro and Hildebrand Ave.
-There are several major spring outlets and thousands of small springs extending north into the Olmos Basin, and many still flow during wet times.
-The largest spring, called the Blue Hole, issues from a large cavern and is now surrounded by an octagonal concrete and stone wall (left).
-Before Edwards wells were drilled, it was a fountain spring, with water gushing many feet in the air.
-Unlike the green shade that characterizes most waters from limestone aquifers, the Blue Hole does indeed sometimes have a blue tinge.
+Water from The Blue Hole (above) issues from a large cavern and is now surrounded by an octagonal concrete and stone wall.
+Unlike the green shade that characterizes most waters from limestone aquifers, The Blue Hole does indeed sometimes have a blue tinge.
 After intense rainfalls, the springflows here can become very turbid and cloudy. |

 Olmsted perceived the entire

-discharge of the Springs to come from the Blue Hole and he
+discharge of the Springs to come from The Blue Hole and he

 described the natural beauty of the site: